 Examines the effects of taxation and government expenditure programs at the federal, state, and local levels.
 Emphasis on empirical literature to test theoretical predictions and to inform effective policy.
 Topics include the need for a public sector, provision of public goods, voting behavior, externalities, income distribution, the incidence and efficiency of alternative taxes, and redistributive polices such as public assistance and Social Security.
 This course is intended for those fulfilling the senior project requirement.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, ECON 265, 275, 285 or consent of instructor.
 Not open to students who have taken 540.
 Maximum enrollment, 12.
 Paul Hagstrom.

 560S Research Seminar.

 Each student works intensively on a topic chosen in consultation with the instructor.
 Weekly meetings held to hear progress reports and to discuss research techniques pertinent to student topics.
 Candidates for honors must complete this course.
+(Oral Presentations.)
 Prerequisite, 265, 275, 285, 400 and permission of the department.
-Maximum enrollment, 12.
-Conover, Jones, Wu.
+Maximum enrollment, 6.
+Conover, Owen, Temesvary, Videras.